tpierrain/vs2017-tests/Readme.md

 ## TD;DR
 Neither Visual Studio 2017, nor R# test runner and NCrunch are able to detect any of my nunit tests when using non (CLR-based) classical .NET target.

+__To have nunit tests detected by your (IDE related) tools, you need to create a project targeting the classical .NET framework__.
+Further explanations [here](https://twitter.com/tpierrain/status/849521197394124800) and [there](https://twitter.com/resharper/status/849636353235193857) on twitter.

+---

 Here is a solution for your to test on your side + the result for me ;-(

 3 projects with 1 unit test per project